 We present a novel video generation framework that integrates 3-dimensional geometry and dynamic awareness.
 To achieve this, we augment 2D videos with 3D point trajectories and align them in pixel space.
 The resulting 3D-aware video dataset, PointVid, is then used to fine-tune a latent diffusion model, enabling it to track 2D objects with 3D Cartesian coordinates.
-Building on this, we regularize the shape and motion of objects in the video to eliminate undesired artifacts, e.g., nonphysical deformation.
+Building on this, we regularize the shape and motion of objects in the video to eliminate undesired artifacts, e.g., non-physical deformation.
 Consequently, we enhance the quality of generated RGB videos and alleviate common issues like object morphing, which are prevalent in current video models due to a lack of shape awareness.
-With our 3D augmentation and regularization, our model is capable of handling contact-rich scenarios such as task-oriented videos.
-These videos involve complex interactions of solids, where 3D information is essential for perceiving deformation and contact.
-Furthermore, our model improves the overall quality of video generation by promoting the 3D consistency of moving objects and reducing abrupt changes in shape and motion.
+With our 3D augmentation and regularization, our model is capable of handling contact-rich scenarios such as task-oriented videos, where 3D information is essential for perceiving shape and motion of interacting solids.
+Our method can be seamlessly integrated into existing video diffusion models to improve their visual plausibility.

 @article{chen2025towards,